Nadia Whittome: 2019–24 Parliament

 Whittome was selected as the Labour candidate for Nottingham East on 28 October 2019.
 She was elected as the MP for Nottingham East at the 2019 general election with 64.3% of the vote and a majority of 17,393.
 At the age of 23, she was the youngest MP in the House of Commons, the Baby of the House, until 2023, when Keir Mather was elected.
 She is also the latest-born MP to have served under the reign of Elizabeth II (the oldest being David Logan, born some 125 years earlier).
 She identifies ideologically as a democratic socialist.

 Following her election, Whittome said that she would keep what she termed "a worker's wage" of £35,000 (after tax), and would donate the remainder of her £79,468 salary as an MP to local charities.
-Whittome initially supported Clive Lewis in the 2020 Labour Party leadership election but when Lewis withdrew, nominated Emily Thornberry.
+Whittome initially supported Clive Lewis in the 2020 Labour leadership election but when Lewis withdrew, she nominated Emily Thornberry.
 On 28 February 2020, Whittome announced that she would be voting for Rebecca Long-Bailey for leader and Dawn Butler for deputy.

 In February 2020, Whittome organised a letter signed by 170 MPs demanding that Jamaican-born offenders not be deported to Jamaica.

 During the COVID-19 pandemic, she worked as a part-time carer at a care home.
 Whittome appeared on Newsnight in April 2020 where she discussed shortages in PPE at her workplace.
 Shortly after her appearance on the show, she claimed that she had been dismissed from her job as a carer for "spreading misinformation".
 Her employer ExtraCare denied that there were any shortages in PPE at the care home, and also stated that Whittome had not been dismissed, but that her services were "no longer needed" as their own in-house care team could now meet their needs.
 In September 2020, ExtraCare issued a statement in which they admitted that there had been shortages of PPE at the care home, and that Whittome had helped to resolve this through public appeals in March and April.